Arkadiy Sukhorukov: Professional activity

 Education: The State University of South Kazakhstan named after M. Auezov, Shymkent, building faculty, industrial and civil engineering (1963-1968); Kyiv National Economic University named after Vadym Hetman, Kyiv, Accounting and Economics Faculty, accounting in industry (1971-1975).

 A. Sukhorukov, working in construction, rose to become the head of the department at Golovkivmiskbud in 1977, from his beginning as a carpenter in the trust of Shymkentprombud in 1963.
 During his work at the Research Institute of Construction Production, the State Construction Committee of Ukraine (1977-1992) carried out research and development works with automated planning of engineering, economic substantiation of housing construction systems of high comfort, estimation of the technical-economic level and forecasting of the construction complex development of Ukraine.
-Working in the Study Council of Productive Forces of the National Academy of Sciences of Ukraine (1993-1997), he substantiated the economic-mathematical model of capital investments optimal placement in the regions of Ukraine, which was implemented with dissonance programs of socio-economic development.
+Working in the Study Council of Productive Forces of the National Academy of Sciences of Ukraine (1993-1997), he substantiated the economic-mathematical model of capital investments optimal placement in the regions of Ukraine, which was implemented with programs of socio-economic development of subregions.

 Since 1997 he has carried out scientific and analytical support for the National Security and Defense Council of Ukraine and other presidential and governmental structures, and has made a significant contribution to the development of economic science and practice, in particular to the scientific substantiation of structural and institutional reforms in Ukraine.
 From 1997 to 2010, he worked as the head of the Economic Security Department at the National Institute for International Security Affairs.
 From 2010 to 2014, he worked at the National Institute for Strategic Studies under the President of Ukraine in (Kyiv) as an advisor and chief scientific officer.